 Once you make hash from some of your buds, you can then mix it and/or sprinkle it over your remaining buds.
 This will dramatically increase the potency of the buds that get augmented this way.
 You’re basically extracting the “good stuff” from some of your weak buds, then using it to increase the potency of the rest.

 3.)
-Turn Into Edibles or Canna Caps
+Turn Into Edibles, Canna Caps, or Oil

-Making edibles is usually easier if you have a lot of bud to work with, but there are some methods like Firecrackers that allow you to get decent results with relatively small amounts of weed.
+Making edibles is often easier if you have a lot of bud to work with, but there are some methods like Firecrackers that allow you to get decent results with relatively small amounts of weed.

 Turning buds into canna caps lets you take as many caps as you need to get the effect you want